pimms/scrap/README.md

 	$ make

-	Alternatively:

-	$ make test

-	$ make scrap

-The tests can be run by executing the "test" binary, and you may test Scrap by executing the "scrap" binary.
+The tests can be run by executing the *test* binary, and you may test Scrap by executing the *scrap* binary.

+**State of Development**

+Currently, execution of manually created bytecode is being developed.
+Once this is in place, the compiler will be developed.

+**Contribution**

+Check out the issue tracker *(or send me an e-mail if I've been lazy with updating it)*.